 Now that we have removed any previously stored data, we’ll need to rerun the data optimization.
 You have a few options to run the SEO data migration:

-• Inside the WordPress admin area: This is the method where you saw the above error.
+- Inside the WordPress admin area: This is the default method where you typically encounter the optimization error.
+It involves running the optimization process directly from the Yoast SEO section within your WordPress dashboard.

 If the optimization completes successfully after the reset, you are ready to start using Yoast SEO and its features.